Revamp your whole house for 2021 at this Home Depot sale

 Legends Luxury Baffled Damask Goose Down Comforter ($391.30, originally $559; homedepot.com)

-Crafted from 650–675 fill power premium Hungarian white goose down, this best-selling comforter will keep you cozy all winter.
+Crafted from 650 to 675 fill power premium Hungarian white goose down, this bestselling comforter will keep you cozy all winter.

 _________________________________________________________